reallyreadit/blog/_posts/2019-06-30-characterintros.md

 <b>(3) Inspire people to read.</b>

 Anything that motivates people to read is a good thing.
 Librarians all around the world are bribing kids into reading with candy.
-This time last year, we were giving away pizzas to cajole people into a daily reading habit.
+This time last year, Readup was cajoling people into a daily reading habit with, of all things, free pizza.

-We believe in carrots, not sticks.
-Reading on the internet shouldn't be a carrotless endeavor.
-It should be abundantly fruitful.
+We believe in carrots (and pizza) not sticks.
+Reading on the internet shouldn't be a carrotless (meaning: rewardless) endeavor.

 Building and launching carrots into the internet often feels like taking a shot in the dark.
 That's why we rely on your feedback, all along the way.

 Reading, like painting a picture or going scuba diving, is the opposite of a game.
 And it’s free.
-It's more like a gift, one that you can give to yourself whenever you want.
-The cost, however, is your most valuable resource: time.
+It's a gift that you can give to yourself whenever you want.
+The cost is your most valuable resource: time.

 The act of reading and the prize of reading are inextricably bound.